 - 1. Create a new group ACL in the Group ACL section.
 Pick a project, subproject, language, or a combination, which will be locked to this group ACL. - 2.
+Define permissions you want to limit by this group ACL. - 3.
 Use the + (plus sign) button to the right of Groups field to create a new group.
-In the pop-up window, fill out the group name and assign permissions. - 3.
-Save the newly created group ACL. - 4.
+In the pop-up window, fill out the group name and assign permissions. - 4.
+Save the newly created group ACL. - 5.
 In the Users section of the admin interface, assign users to the newly created group.

-For example, you could create a group called czech_translators, assign it full privileges, and lock it to Czech language.
+For example, you could create a group called czech\translators, assign it full privileges, and lock it to Czech language.
 From that point on, all users in this groups would get full privileges for the Czech language in all projects and components, but not for any other languages.
-Also, users who are not members of the czech_translators group would get no privileges on Czech language in any project.
+Also, users who are not members of the czech\translators group would get no privileges on Czech language in any project.

 In order to delete a group ACL, make sure that you first delete the group (or remove its privileges), and only then delete the group ACL.
 Otherwise, there will be a window of time in which the group is "unlocked" and its permissions apply to all objects.
-In our example, members of czech_translators group would have full privileges for everything that is not locked to other groups.
+In our example, members of czech\translators group would have full privileges for everything that is not locked to other groups.